Canada–New Zealand relations: New Zealand, Canada and the UKUSA Community

 New Zealand and Canada are both exclusive members of a collection of five countries who participate in the highly secretive ECHELON program.
 New Zealand has two (known) listening posts run by the Government Communications Security Bureau (GCSB) as part of the ECHELON spy network.
 New Zealand has benefited from its role in the ECHELON communications interception network which also includes the United States, Australia, Britain and Canada and are known as the UKUSA Community.
 The partnership gives "a direct line into the inner circles of power in London and Washington".

 New Zealand's role in the program is based at a listening post on the South Island of New Zealand at Waihopai Valley just south-west of Blenheim.
 Its primary role is the interception of a large volume of satellite phone calls, telexes, faxes, e-mail and computer data communications.
 It gathers this data from New Zealand's Asia/Pacific neighbours and forwards it on to the major partners in the UKUSA Agreement.

 The Waihopai station is a sister operation to a similar facility run at Tangimoana.

-This gives New Zealand a distinct partnership with Canada not just on economic policies but domestic security agreements and operations as well and is a familiar platform for further deals involving both countries.